asterion-digital/asterion-as-code/infra-rpi/README.md

 <hr />

-### Enable SSH remote access on a specific port at the internet gateway.
+### Enable ssh remote access on a specific port at the internet gateway
 1. Log in to router.
 2. Open an external port <PORT NUMBER> on RPI external IP 124.248.134.230.
 3. Forward to internal port 22.